opus card review 2023

 |Minimum amount||Fixed amount||Fixed percentage||Full amount|

-How to apply for the opus card
+How to apply

 When you submit an application for a credit card, the card issuer will run a full credit check, which has a slight (and usually short-lived) negative effect on your credit score.

 Since that's particularly unhelpful for those trying to rebuild their credit ratings, the opus site offers a "FastCheck" facility – essentially a soft credit search which won't affect your credit score, but which can tell you your likelihood of approval before you apply.
 To run the FastCheck, you need to give some basic details about yourself, including where you've lived over the last three years.

 After using the FastCheck service, if you're happy to proceed, the simple online application form takes around 10-15 minutes to complete.
 You won't usually have to wait more than a couple of minutes to find out if your application has been successful.
 Don't forget to take a close look at what you're offered, since rates and credit limits will be based on your specific circumstances, taking into account factors like credit score, income and level of debt.